All Products

 Operation limits

-ApsaraMQ for RocketMQ is a fully managed Platform as a Service (PaaS) that requires no O&M. Therefore, the system restricts some high-risk operations and features that are available in the open-source Apache RocketMQ.
-If you have special requirements, you can contact ApsaraMQ for RocketMQ technical support for assistance.
+ApsaraMQ for RocketMQ is a fully managed Platform as a Service (PaaS).
+Therefore, it limits some high-risk O&M operations and features that are available in open-source Apache RocketMQ.
+If you have special requirements, you can contact ApsaraMQ for RocketMQ technical support.

 Description